 I personally love Wagamama, and I really want my kids to love it too.
 The food is always fresh, healthy and super tasty and I think it’s a great place for kids to experience Japanese food.
-Wagamama is a great set up for kids with it’s bench style eating experience and child friendly chop sticks, but what did my daughter make of it all on our recent visit to Wagamama in Bath.
+Wagamama is a great restaurant for kids with it’s bench style eating experience and child friendly chop sticks, but what did my daughter make of it all on our recent visit to Wagamama in Bath.

 We were both very hungry when we arrived at Wagamama after our day exploring the city of Bath together, so it was great to be seated quickly.
 It’s a really big restaurant, but it’s split into different rooms, so it never feels overwhelming even when it starts to fill up.
 We could see the chefs preparing the food in the kitchen from where we sat which is something I really enjoy about visiting this restaurant and is fun for kids too.

 What to order at Wagamama – Kids Menu